-Jason L. Tienor, President and Chief Executive Officer, is employed pursuant to an employment agreement with us dated April 11, 2011.
-Mr. Tienor's employment agreement has a term of one (1) year, which may be extended by mutual agreement of the parties thereto, and provides, among other things, for an annual base salary of \$200,000 per year and bonuses and benefits based on our internal policies and participation in our incentive and benefit plans.
+Jason Tienor, President and Chief Executive Officer, is employed pursuant to an employment agreement dated April 11, 2011.
+Mr. Tienor's employment agreement is for a term expiring on April 10, 2012, is renewable at the agreement of the parties and provides for a base salary of \$200,000 per year.
 As of the date of this filing, the employment agreement has not been renewed.

-Jeffrey J. Sobieski, Chief Operating Officer, is employed pursuant to an employment agreement with us dated April 11, 2011.
-Mr. Sobieski's employment agreement has a term of one (1) year, which may be extended by mutual agreement of the parties thereto, and provides for a base salary of \$190,000 per year and bonuses and benefits based upon our internal policies and participation in our incentive and benefit plans.
+Jeff Sobieski, Chief Operating Officer, is employed pursuant to an employment agreement, dated April 11, 2011.
+Mr. Sobieski's employment agreement is for a term expiring on April 10, 2012, is renewable at the agreement of the parties and provides for a base salary of \$190,000 per year.
 As of the date of this filing, the employment agreement has not been renewed.